michael-milette/moodle-filter_filtercodes/README.md

 ### Custom menu

-**Important note**: Filtering must be supported in the custom menu by your theme.
+**Important note**: Your theme must support filtering in the custom menu.

 * {categoriesmenu} : A second-level list of categories with links for use in custom menus.
 * {categories0menu} : A second-level list of just top-level categories with links for use in custom menus.
 Does not include hidden categories unless admin or have moodle/category:viewhiddencategories capability.